GreenAI-Uppa/GreenAI-Uppa.github.io/past_seminars_events.md

 For this seminar, we will introduce the school, and then we will each come back on a subject that has marked us, presenting the stakes and the way in which the various challenges were addressed.

   </p>

+  <a href='https://irdta.eu/deeplearn/2022sp/'>Link to the website of the conference</a>

   <a href="/seminars/guimaraes.pdf">Slides here</a>
 </details>